Int-amplified endomorphisms of compact K\"ahler spaces: Introduction

 \begin{thm} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a normal $\mathbb{Q}$-factorial compact K\"ahler threefold with at worst terminal singularities.
 Then, replacing $f$ by a positive power, there exist a $Q$-torus $Y$, a morphism $X\rightarrow Y$ and an $f$-equivariant minimal model program of $X$ over $Y$: $X=X_1\dashrightarrow \cdots\dashrightarrow X_i\dashrightarrow\cdots\dashrightarrow X_r=Y$ (i.e., $f=f_1$ descends to $f_i$ on each $X_i$), with every $X_i\dashrightarrow X_{i+1}$ a contraction of a divisorial ray, a flip or a Mori fibre contraction, of a $K_{X_i}$-negative extremal ray, such that: \begin{enumerate} \item If $K_X$ is pseudo-effective, then $X=Y$ and it is a $Q$-torus. \item If $K_X$ is not pseudo-effective, then for each $i$, $f_i$ is int-amplified and $X_i\rightarrow Y$ is an equi-dimensional (holomorphic) morphism with every fibre irreducible and rationally connected.
 Also, $X_{r-1}\rightarrow X_r=Y$ is a Mori fibre contraction. \end{enumerate} \end{thm}

 Finally, we pose the question below.
 If $X$ is assumed to be projective, the answer is affirmative by Fakhruddin's very motivating result (cf.~\cite[Lemma 5.1]{fakhruddin2002questions}).
-In this article, we will partially answer Question \ref{question1.6} for the case of $X$ being a $Q$-torus (cf.~Section \ref{section5}).
-Also, if the periodic points are dense, then we can continue to study the totally invariant divisors of amplified endomorphisms in general.

-\begin{question} Suppose that $f:X\rightarrow X$ is an amplified endomorphism of a normal compact K\"ahler space.
+\begin{question} Suppose that $f:X\rightarrow X$ is an int-amplified endomorphism of a normal compact K\"ahler space.
 Does there exist a periodic point of $f$?
-If so, is the set of $f$-periodic points $\textup{Per}(f)$ Zariksi dense in $X$? \end{question}
+If so, is the set of $f$-periodic points $\textup{Per}(f)$ open dense in $X$? \end{question}

-\begin{remark}[Differences with early papers] \textup{In this article, we fix our attention in the complex analytic setting.
+\begin{remark}[Differences with previous papers] \textup{In this article, we fix our attention in the complex analytic setting.
 Our first work is to sort out the notation and properties in compact K\"ahler spaces which are analogous to normal projective settings.
-Most of them are well-known to experts, but we do not find a good reference for these results.
-So we give the complete proofs in the preliminary part (cf.~Proposition \ref{projection formula}, \ref{lembignef}).
-Second, in the non-projective setting, we do not have enough ample divisors and hence an effective cycle cannot be simply written as a summand of the intersection of ample divisors.
-However, we shall apply the openness of K\"ahler cones to develop some numerical statements (cf.~Lemma \ref{lemopenclosed}$\sim$\ref{lemvanish}).
+Most of them are well-known to experts, but we were not able to find a good reference for these results.
+So we give the complete proofs in the preliminary part (cf.~Propositions \ref{projection formula} and \ref{lembignef}).
+Second, in the non-projective setting, we do not have ample divisors and hence an effective cycle cannot be simply written as a summand of the intersection of ample divisors.
+However, we shall apply the openness of K\"ahler cones to develop some numerical statements (cf.~Lemmas \ref{lemopenclosed}\,$\sim$\,\ref{lemvanish}).
 As an application, we apply these new results to show Theorem \ref{thmtorus}.
-Comparing with \cite[Theorem 5.2]{meng2017building}, we cannot follow the original proof to show Theorem \ref{thmtorus} due to the lack of \cite[Theorem 1.1]{greb2016etale}.
-Throughout the article, the author will skip the same proof and highlight the differences when extending every early result.} \end{remark}
+Comparing with \cite[Theorem 5.2]{meng2017building}, we cannot follow the original proof to show Theorem \ref{thmtorus} due to the lack of \cite[Theorem 1.1]{greb2016etale}. } \end{remark}